jzarazaga/ArcGIS-Pro-101/ReadMe.md

 ### Add points to your Feature Class

+![](./media/edittoolbar.png)

 1. Drag-and-Drop the new **pumps** Feature Class into your Map Frame.
 Note that the layer is added to the Table of Contents, using the alias: **Water Pumps**.
-2. With the **Water Pumps** layer selected in the Table of Contents, Click on the Edit Tab, at the top of ArcGIS Pro, to activate the Edit tools.
+2. With the **Water Pumps** layer selected in the Table of Contents, Click on the **Edit** Tab, at the top of ArcGIS Pro, to activate the **Edit** tools ribbon.
-![](./media/edittoolbar.png)
-3. Right-click on the **Water Pumps** layer and Open the **Attribute Table**.
-If it is not, already, drag the attribute table to dock it at the bottom of the Map Frame.
+3. Click on the **Water Pumps** layer and open the **Attribute Table.  > Feature Layer > Data > Attribute Table** *(or right-click)*.
-3. Click on the **Create** tool button, and note that a set of templates for each of your vector data layers will appear in as a panel on the right.
+4. Click on the **Create** tool button, and note that a set of templates for each of your vector data layers will appear in as a panel on the right.
 ![](./media/createbutton.png)
-4. Click on the **Water Pumps** template, in the **Create Features** panel on the right, to select the Water Pump point.
+5. Click on the **Water Pumps** template, in the **Create Features** panel on the right, to select the Water Pump point.
-5. Locate a Water Pump in the **snow_map.png** layer and click on it to place the point.
+6. Locate a Water Pump in the **snow_map.png** layer and click on it to place the point.
-6. In the Attribute Table, below, double-click on the new record, under the **Label** field and enter a value for the Label field (we will use the name of the nearest street), and hit **RETURN**.
+7. In the Attribute Table, below, double-click on the new record, under the **Label** field and enter a value for the Label field (we will use the name of the nearest street), and hit **RETURN**.
-7. Repeat for the remaining 12 water pumps in the Snow Map.
+8. Repeat for the remaining 12 water pumps in the Snow Map.
+(13 pumps in all; some right near the edge.)
 ![](./media/editpoint.png)
-8. Click the **Save** button and confirm to save your edits.
-9. Close the **Create Features** Panel to close the edit session.
+9. Click the **Save** button and confirm to save your edits.
+Close the **Create Features** Panel to close the edit session.
-10. Close the Water Pumps Attribute Table.
+Close the Water Pumps Attribute Table.
-11. Zoom to the Water Pumps.
+ Zoom to the Water Pumps.
 12. Toggle off the visibility of the **snow_map.png** layer.
 ![](./media/pumpswithlabels.png)

-### Bonus: Finding an already georeferenced map from DavidRumsey.com
+### Finding an already georeferenced map from DavidRumsey.com

-There are many venues for searching for old maps as sources for spatial data and I've listed a few of our favorites, below.
-Of course, there are many considerations of scale, authority, projections, etc... when using a scanned map as a data source, it is possible to scan and georeference just about any map you can find reference data (another map to georeference to) for.
+There are many venues for searching for old maps as sources for spatial data and I've listed a few below.
+Of course, there are many considerations of scale, authority, projections, etc.when using a scanned map as a data source, it is possible to scan and georeference just about any map you can find reference data (another map to georeference to) for.

 * [earthworks.stanford.edu](earthworks.stanford.edu)
 * [DavidRumsey.com](DavidRumsey.com)